hridoynasah/book-manager/project_report/project_report.md

 2. **ER Diagram Visualization Tip:**
    - Use rectangles for entities (e.g., `Users`, `Books`), lines for relationships, and label foreign keys (e.g., `author_id` in `Books` links to `Authors`).

-Please upload your Word file, and I’ll update it accordingly!